RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Beth asks why she knows this stuff

 **Timeline**
-Time skip from prev:
+Time skip from prev: not long
-Starts:
+Starts: 11pm Sunday
-Finishes:
+Finishes:  11pm Sunday

 |              | Brun is | Fel is | Debug is |
 | ------------ | ------- | ------ | -------- |